-We are living in a time of a paradigm shift towards cyber security attacks on new targets such as critical infrastructure, governments and sensitive data.
+We are living in a time of a paradigm shift towards cyber security attacks on targets such as critical infrastructure, governments and sensitive data.
 It is more important than ever to remember that cyber security is not only about technology but about a holistic process that includes business decisions, human beings, technologies and adversaries.
 From a high-level perspective, securing an organization involves four distinct paradigms:

-We have decided to focus on the areas of cyber security that are the most important to the country and in segments of cyber security where existing expertise in related technologies can be leveraged and readily applied.
+We have decided to focus on the areas of cyber security that are the most important to Qatar and on segments of cyber security where existing expertise in related technologies can be leveraged and readily applied.

-QCRI’s objective is to become a center of excellence in the application of real time data analytics for the detection of cyber attacks, forensics and remediation of a cyber event and to anticipate and ultimately defeat cyber attacks on Qatar’s cyber infrastructure.
-To do this, we will build on our existing core strengths in data analytics and social computing and apply to cyber security.
+QCRI’s Cyber Security department's objective is to become a center of excellence in the application of real time data analytics for the detection of cyber attacks, forensics and remediation of a cyber event and to anticipate and ultimately defeat cyber attacks on Qatar’s cyber infrastructure.

 QCRI offers a unique opportunity to conduct high-quality impactful research.